Management Consultant Burnout: When You're Lost in Your Own Change

 The Path Back

-The path back is through mental fitness first.
+The path back is through mental fitness.

 That’s what this practice is built around.